 Michelle is a sophomore majoring in biopsychology and minoring in entrepreneurial leadership studies.
 She wants to go into small animal medicine and physical therapy.
 She has a yorkiepoo named Rosie who is nine at home in New Jersey.
 If she had to pick a spirit animal, she would go with an otter.

 Ilana is a junior double majoring in biology and Russian along with a minor in Judaic studies.
 She would like to specialize in small animal surgery.
 She has three dogs back in New York named Oscar, Bella, and Penelope.
 And while she has these canines, her spirit animal is a bunny.

 Gabriel is a freshman majoring in biology.
 He really likes the idea of going into mixed practice.
 This evidenced by his numerous animals in Pennsylvania including an Iceland Sheepdog-Border Collie mix named Emma along with another dog, two cats, cows, a horse, sheep, goats, rabbits, chickens, ducks, and last but not least, an alpaca named Michael.
 Despite the variety of pets he has, his spirit animal is the incomparable howler monkey,

-Fannie is a sophomore double majoring in biology and child development as well as minoring in English.
+Fannie is a sophomore double majoring in English and child development.
 She is most interested in surgery and wildlife medicine.
-Back home in New York, she has a mutt named Allie who is seven years old and rabbit named Nellie who is nine years old.
+Back home in New York City, she has a mutt named Allie who is seven years old and rabbit named Nellie who is nine years old.
 She considers her spirit animal to be a tiger.